I’m a professional writer, editor and proofreader with 16 years’ experience, gained both in-house and as a freelancer.

 - Educational establishments like the University of Brighton

 - Government bodies like the Office of Qualifications and Examinations Regulation and the National Assessment Agency

-- Museums like the Imperial War Museums
+- Cultural organisations like the Imperial War Museums

 But I work for clients beyond the UK as well.
-I’ve ghostwritten guides for parents that have been distributed to nurseries throughout India, and I’ve edited educational materials totalling more than a quarter of a million words that are part of the curriculum in Chinese schools.
+I’ve written guides for parents that have been distributed to nurseries throughout India, and I’ve edited educational materials totalling more than a quarter of a million words that are part of the curriculum in Chinese schools.

 The woman behind the words

 I fell in love with writing at an early age.
-At three I was teaching teddies how to spell their names; at five taking great delight in correcting my own laboured writing with a red felt-tip; at seven keeping the first of many diaries, including such gems as: Went to the zoo toady.
+At three I was teaching teddies how to spell their names; at five taking great delight in correcting my own laboured writing with a red felt-tip; at seven keeping the first of many diaries, which included such gems as: Went to the zoo toady.
 It poored and poored.